seksham/GO-Study/README.md

    Examples: [Mutex Map](concurrencypatterns/mutex-map/), [Mutex Example](concurrencypatterns/mutex-example/)

 7. Or-Done pattern:
    Allows for cancellation of multiple channels simultaneously.
 A separate re-usable function is created for this pattern.
-It is useful when you have multiple channels and you want to cancel them all when one of them is done.
+It is useful when you have multiple channels and want to cancel them all when one of them is done.
    Example: [Or Done](concurrencypatterns/or-done/)

 These patterns demonstrate various techniques for managing concurrency, from distributing work and combining results to protecting shared resources and handling cancellation.